 Stone Soup Programming

-I recently read (I think it was The Pragmatic Programmer, but I can’t be sure) and it introduced the concept of Stone Soup Programming (if anyone knows the actual book that has a section on this please do share it - it’s in my library somewhere and I don’t have time right now to go searching).
+I recently read (I think it was The Pragmatic Programmer, but I can’t be sure) and it introduced the concept of Stone Soup Programming.
+If anyone knows the actual book that has a section on this please do share it.
+It’s in my library somewhere and I don’t have time right now to go searching.
 I thought it was a great idea at the time and have been waiting for an opportunity to try it out.
 Well, that opportunity has finally arrived, so I thought I’d share it with you all.

 The Tale of Stone Soup